 Lead support for this exhibition is provided by Art Norac and Frac Bretagne.

-Additional support provided by the French Embassy, Villa Albertine, FACE Foundation, and Galerie Sator, Paris.
+Additional support provided by the French Embassy, Villa Albertine, the Institut Français, FACE Foundation, and Galerie Sator, Paris.

 Corentin Canesson (b.
 1988, Brest, France) lives and works in Paris and Brest, France.
 He received his DNSEP at École Européenne Supérieure d’Art de Bretagne, Rennes (2011) and attended Hochschule für Grafik und Buchkunst, Leipzig (2010).
 He has had solo exhibitions at the Galerie Sator, Paris (2020); Gallery Nathalie Obadia, Paris (2018); Centre d’art Contemporain le Crédac, Ivry-sur-Seine (2017); Centre d’art Contemporain Passerelle, Brest (2015); amongst others.
 His work has also been in group exhibitions at Musée Zadkine, Paris (2021); Frac Bretagne, Rennes (2021); Art au Centre, Liége (2020); Frac Champagne-Ardenne, Reims (2019); Les Abattoirs de Toulouse (2017); and Jean Brolly Gallery, Paris (2020, 2016).
 Canesson received the Frac Bretagne-Art Norac Award (2021) and participated in the Ricard Prize sponsored by the Pernod Ricard Corporate foundation (2019).
 He co-directed Standards, Rennes (2008-2014) and is a curatorial resident at DOC!, Paris.
 He is a guitarist in the experimental band TNHCH.